 Piazza del Popolo

 The Piazza del Popolo is considered one of the most beautiful piazzas in Italy.
-The moment you reach the piazza you will see medieval and Renaissance buildings, little local cafes and restaurants.
-Driving is not permitted here so you can freely explore every corner of the piazza and soak up the authentic Italian atmosphere.
-Other historic buildings to admire are Church of San Francesco, Captains’ Palace or Baptistery, which has remained unchanged since it was built in the 11 th century.
-Once your feet get tired visit the popular local Caffe Meletti , a famous Art-Deco bar, for a delicious coffee and cake.
+The moment you reach the piazza, you will see medieval and Renaissance buildings, little local cafes and restaurants.
+Driving is not permitted here, so you can freely explore every corner of the piazza and soak up the authentic Italian atmosphere.
+Other historical buildings to admire are the Church of San Francesco, Captains’ Palace or Baptistery, which has remained unchanged since it was built in the 11 th century.
+Once your feet get tired, visit the popular local Caffe Meletti , a famous Art-Deco bar, for a delicious coffee and cake.
 Piazza del Popolo is simply a beautiful place to start your Ascoli Piceno trip.

 Cathedral of Sant’ Emidio

 A Roman Catholic cathedral dedicated to Saint Emygdius, patron of Ascoli Piceno and protector against earthquakes.
-The cathedral and its baptistery are in the Piazza Arringo, only a short walk from the Piazza del Popolo.
-Inside the cathedral you can admire beautiful, blue ceiling paintings depicting scenes from the bible, white marble floors and the amazing mosaics in the crypt.
+The cathedral and its baptistery are in the Piazza Arrigo, only a short walk from the Piazza del Popolo.
+Inside the cathedral, you can admire beautiful blue ceiling paintings depicting scenes from the bible, white marble floors and the amazing mosaics in the crypt.
 The high windows give the cathedral so much light and brightness.
 You will love it.